ncatlab/nlab-content/pages/1748.md

 +-- {: .num_remark #RemarkOnChoicesOfNonGoodPathAndCylinderObjects}
 ###### Remark

-By the factorization axioms every object in a model category has both a good path object and as weall as good cylinder object according to def. \ref{PathAndCylinderObjectsInAModelCategory}.
+By the factorization axioms every object in a model category has both a good path object and as well as a good cylinder object according to def. \ref{PathAndCylinderObjectsInAModelCategory}.
 But in some situations one is genuinely interested in using non-good such objects.

 For instance in the [[classical model structure on topological spaces]], the obvious object $X\times [0,1]$ is a cylinder object, but not a good cylinder unless $X$ itself is cofibrant (a [[cell complex]] in this case).